redconnection/kimai/README.md

 Deployment:

-The below command can be used to download and create a new docker container called kimai and link your docker host system's port 80 with container's exposed port 80. docker run -d --name=kimai -p 80:80 pliguori/kimai
+The below command can be used to download and create a new docker container called kimai and link your docker host system's port 80 with container's exposed port 80.

+docker run -d --name=kimai -p 80:80 -v /path/in/host:/var/lib/mysql pliguori/kimai

+The bootstrap script will take care of understanding whether or not to create a new DB.

+Since there is still some problem with the startup via supervisord, you will also need to execute the following, after starting the container:

+docker exec -it kimai mysqladmin -uadmin -ppass create kimai

 Usage: